gdennie/nomicon/src/dropck.md

 }
 ```

 This program is totally sound and compiles today.
-The fact that `days` does not
+The fact that `world.days` does not
-strictly outlive `inspector` doesn't matter.
+strictly outlive `world.inspector` doesn't matter.
 As long as the `inspector` is
 alive, so is `days`.

 However if we add a destructor, the program will no longer compile!